marklogic/kafka-marklogic-connector/CONTRIBUTING.md

     confluent-hub install confluentinc/kafka-connect-datagen:0.6.0

-Next, in order to build and deploy the MarkLogic Kafka connector to Confluent Platform, modify `confluentHome` in `gradle-local.properties` (create this file in the root of this project if it does not already exist) to point to where you extracted the Confluent Platform distribution - e.g.:

-    confluentHome=/Users/myusername/confluent-7.4.0

-Then build and copy the connector to the Confluent Platform directory that you configured above:
+Then build and install the connector to the Confluent Platform indicated by your $CONFLUENT_HOME environment variable:

-    ./gradlew clean copyConnectorToConfluent
+    ./gradlew clean installConnectorInConfluent

-Note that any time you modify the MarkLogic Kafka connector code, you'll need to repeat the `./gradlew clean copyConnectorToConfluent` step.
+Note that any time you modify the MarkLogic Kafka connector code, you'll need to repeat the `./gradlew clean installConnectorInConfluent` step.
 Note that `clean` is included to ensure that in case you've changed any connector dependencies, old dependencies will not be included in the connector archive.

 Next, start Confluent: